andreanagy90/downloader/readme.txt

 as you run, you need copy paste video URL, select format, download, enjoy.
 If video download name exist, rename option in new version

-WORK ONLY LINUX MINT YET
+WORK ONLY in LINUX MINT YET